Stencyl/stencylpedia/resources/website/services.md

 ***

+## Our Favorites

+(TODO - Instead, put our favorite choices at the top or highlight them.)

+***

 ## Ads

+These extensions hook Stencyl up to various ad networks.

 Name | Author | Stencyl Version | Platforms | Status | Notes
 --- | --- | --- | --- | --- | ---